TS404/CysBar/README.md

 ### 1 Readme introduction

 This readme describes in detail how to use the python script `cysbar.py` locally and how to use the data analysing excel spreadsheet `loopproperties.xlsx`.
-For simple online use of the scripts, a webtool is available at: [cysbar.science.latrobe.edu.au](http://cysbar.science.latrobe.edu.au).
+For simple online use of the scripts a webtool is available at [cysbar.science.latrobe.edu.au](http://cysbar.science.latrobe.edu.au).

 ### 2 Python